How to rent a Christmas tree: Where to hire them and why it's good for the planet

 How much does it cost to rent a Christmas tree?

-- Recycling: you are essentially re-using the same tree each year, which is much greener than purchasing and disposing of a new one each December.
+- Recycling: you are essentially re-using the tree each year, which is much greener than purchasing and disposing of a new one each December.

 - Better carbon footprint: According to the Carbon Trust, a 2m-tall cut Christmas tree that ends up in landfill has a 16kg carbon footprint – that’s around the same as taking three return flights from London to Australia.